By: Daniel Perlman

 If you are in any way involved in such an investigation, you should respect the power and authority of the federal government and be aware that just because you are innocent of the crime in question doesn't necessarily mean you are safe from prosecution.

-We mentioned earlier that your status in a federal investigation can turn on a dime.
+We mentioned earlier that your status in a federal investigation can change rapidly.
 Just because you are a witness today, seemingly free from suspicion, doesn't mean you can't be considered a subject or even a target tomorrow.

 The main goal of a federal investigation is to get to the bottom of a suspected crime, and if the evidence points in your direction, the federal authorities will follow.
 This is the main reason we encourage anyone involved in a federal investigation to retain legal counsel.